 3.1 An overview of Ecosim

 Ecosim provides a dynamic simulation capability at the ecosystem level, with key initial parameters inherited from the base Ecopath model.
-See Ecosim inputs? and Ecosim outputs? for links to instructions for using Ecosim.
+See Ecosim Outputs for links to instructions for using Ecosim.

 The key computational aspects are in summary form: